abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/timescaleDB/setup-timescaledb.md

 ## TimescaleDB Environment Setup

-In this guide, you will prepare an ARM64-based SUSE Linux Enterprise Server (SLES) virtual machine and install TimescaleDB by building it from source.

-Building from source ensures maximum performance and ARM-native optimization.
+In this section, you prepare an Arm64-based SUSE Linux Enterprise Server (SLES) virtual machine and install TimescaleDB by building it from source.
+Building from source ensures the database extension is fully optimized for the Arm64 architecture, which is especially important for high-ingest and time-series workloads.

 ## Architecture Overview